takecian/webpay-token-ios/README.md

     //post token to your server

     // when transaction is complete
-    [viewController setPayButtonComplete]; // this will change the button color to green and title to checkmark [viewController dismissAfterDelay: 2.0f];
+    [viewController setPayButtonComplete]; // this will change the button color to green and its title to checkmark [viewController dismissAfterDelay: 2.0f];
   }
   else